-The New English Adventure Starter A PUPIL'S BOOK familiarizes pupils with the world of the English language using fascinating characters from Disney and Disney/Pixar studio films, which are well known to children.
-It is composed of an introductory unit (Hello), eight main units and three additional units related to festivals: Happy Easter!, Mum and Dad's Day and Happy Christmas!
+The New English Adventure Starter B PUPIL'S BOOK familiarizes pupils with the world of the English language using fascinating characters from Disney and Disney/Pixar studio films, which are well known to children.
+It is composed of an introductory unit (Hello), eight main units and three additional units related to festivals: Easter, Halloween and Christmas.
 At the end of the Pupil's Book there are cut-out materials and stickers.
 There is also a DVD attached to each course book.